ZHANGJialiHappy/PCPP/week02/code-exercises/answer.md

 ## Challenging

 3. I use ReentrantReadWriteLock(look at FairReadWriteMonitor2).
 I fail to use ReentrantLock or intrinsic java locks (synchronized) to avoid starvation.
 FairReadWriteMonitor can cause starvation of reader.
-If I use readersWaiting == 0 to avoid writer to cut in line, it will cause deadlock.
+If I use readersWaiting == 0 to avoid writer to cut in line, it will cause deadlock.<br/>
+   If the answer of 2.1.2 is code offered in the lecture, with new ReentrantLock(true) it's possible.

 # Exercise 2.2